 6. What Does It Look Like?

-Of course style is still important.
+Of course, style is still important.
 You want to impress and feel great in your clothes and accessories, and the same goes for your trendy bucket hat.
-Look for something that suits you, and look for the colors that complement you; because regardless of what they say, looks do matter!
+Look for something that suits you, and look for the colors that compliment you; because regardless of what they say, looks do matter!